ha1fdan/linux-scripts/README.md

 # linux-scripts
-A collection of helpful Linux scripts
+A collection of helpful Linux scripts.